I. SCOPE

 VI.
 EFFECTIVE DATE

-This policy will become effective upon the date of approval by the Senior Vice President and Provost.
+This policy will become effective upon the date of approval by the President.

 VII.
 FREQUENCY OF REVIEW

-This policy shall be reviewed by Diversity, Equity and Inclusion every two years, or more frequently as needed.
+This policy shall be reviewed every two years, or more frequently as needed.

 VIII.
 SIGNATURES